pciet/wichess/docs/source.md

 Players get a website from the host through the network.
 This program is downloaded by their web browser as a set of HTML and CSS ([developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML)) files that describe the look of the webpages along with JavaScript ([developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/JavaScript)) files that size the webpage for the player's browser dimensions and responds to the player's interactions by causing the browser to communicate more with the host.

 The website also downloads chess piece images from the host.
-The geometry and look of these pieces and the framing of the picture are described in the POV-Ray ([povray.org](https://povray.org)) language.
+The geometry and look of these pieces and the framing of the picture are described in the POV-Ray ([povray.org](http://povray.org)) language.
 A program to split a chess board image into images of the individual squares is in Go.

 Build, configuration, and installation is done with Bash ([gnu.org](https://www.gnu.org/software/bash/)) sh scripts.

-JSON ([json.org](https://www.json.org/json-en.html)) is used to describe the database configuration, it's used for test cases in the test folder, and whenever more than a string or two is needed interaction between the host and web browsers is done in JSON.
+JSON ([json.org](https://www.json.org/json-en.html)) is used for test cases in the test folder, it's the encoding for saved player and game files, and whenever more than a string or two is needed interaction between the host and web browsers is done in JSON.

 ## Repository Organization